Your shopping cart is empty

 The IVR feature Yay.com offers is a very easy to use and powerful feature - quite often it’s referred to as a ‘Virtual Receptionist’.
 It gives your customers the chance to get through to a specific department or person, at the click of a button!
 You can access this if you have the Flying High and Enterprise plans.

 This page is essentially a flow chart of what you want to happen when a call comes in - with the incoming call at the top, and the end of the call at the bottom.
 On the right-hand side, there are all the various call routing modules you can use to route your calls!
-If you need more detail about Call Routing, we have another FAQ on it Here!
+If you need more detail, take a look at our Call Routing FAQ!

 The option we need is labelled “Press 1, Press 2 option”.
 Once this is added, you’ll see various numbers and options appear.
 When each number is highlighted you’ll see what happens when someone presses that particular number.
 You can pre-record an audio message and upload in the Audio section.
 You’ll then be able to select this audio file in the “Play this message" field of the IVR module.